Dedicated team to build a

 TIP: in certain cases technical co-founder is the only way to deliver.
 Angellist might be a huge help here, especially if you are based in US.

 Determining project feasibility.
 Feasibility study

-In short, feasibility study is a way to minimize startup risks.
-Why develop products no one will buy?
-The author’s studies showed that one hour of feasibility study saves more than two days of product development.
+In short, feasibility study is a way to minimise risks in the startup world.
+Why make your development team create high-quality products no one will buy?
+Feasibility study may only seem a little bit complicated, but in fact it won’t take too much of your time.
+Studies showed that one hour of feasibility study saves more than two days of product development (software development might be not as time consuming as some classical industries but 2 days is still a lot, huh?).
 That is an amazing ROI for your time.
-Feasibility study aims to find out what clients need, what they want and verify if it’s an opportunity for profit.
+Feasibility study aims to find out what clients need, what they want and verify if there is an opportunity for profit.

 Main goals here: